tdwg/bdq/tg2/_review/docs/list/bdqtest/index.md

 		</tr>
 		<tr>
 			<td>Expected Response</td>
-			<td>INTERNAL_PREREQUISITES_NOT_MET if dwc:startDayOfYear is bdq:Empty or if the value of dwc:startDayOfYear is equal to 366 and (dwc:eventDate is bdq:Empty or the value of dwc:eventDate cannot be interpreted to find single year or a start year in a range); COMPLIANT if the value of dwc:startDayOfYear is an integer between 1 and 365, inclusive, or if the value of dwc:startDayOfYear is 366 and the start year interpreted from dwc:eventDate is a leap year; otherwise NOT_COMPLIANT</td>
+			<td>INTERNAL_PREREQUISITES_NOT_MET if dwc:startDayOfYear is bdqval:Empty or if the value of dwc:startDayOfYear is equal to 366 and (dwc:eventDate is bdqval:Empty or the value of dwc:eventDate cannot be interpreted to find single year or a start year in a range); COMPLIANT if the value of dwc:startDayOfYear is an integer between 1 and 365, inclusive, or if the value of dwc:startDayOfYear is 366 and the start year interpreted from dwc:eventDate is a leap year; otherwise NOT_COMPLIANT</td>
 		</tr>
 		<tr>
 			<td>Specification GUID</td>